 #3 Do the next right thing

 Sometimes we can grow weary of plodding along toward a goal when the footwork isn’t rewarding and its hard to see the end of the tunnel.
 At other times, we can become so overwhelmed by the sheer size or complexity of our task that we succumb to the paralysis of analysis and we don’t know what to do next.
 In times like these, I’ve found it very helpful to ask myself, “What’s the next right thing?” and then I do that.
-No matter how small or insignificant it might seem, it often leads to the next thing, which leads to the next thing, and soon I’ve got my momentum and motivation going again.
+No matter how small or insignificant it might seem, it paves the way for the next thing, which leads to the next thing, and soon I’ve got my momentum and motivation going again.
 Chop the problem down to a more manageable size.
-You might only need to get your mind off the big, complicated problem long enough to see the small, simple solution right in front of you.
+You might only need to get your mind off the big, complicated problem long enough to see the small, simple steps right in front of you.

 #4 Don’t put things ahead of people